wakgill/mkg/_posts/2020-07-05-link-posts-jekyll.md

 ---
 layout: post
-title: 'Link' posts with Jekyll collections
+title: Bookmark or link posts with Jekyll collections
 ---